stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 * The demographics of a city and/or state
 * The demographics of the travellers (resident country, gender, and age)
 * The airline used by foreign travellers
+* The number and variety of transportation ports in a city and/or state

 ## Technology